Lukc/tartines-www/rules.md

 The present document is a set of rules to be followed by Tartines’ members and [Council].

-It is a reference helping to bring structure to Tartines, guiding its members and informing outsiders of how Tartines works.
+It is a reference that aims to bring structure to Tartines by guiding its members.
+It is meant to be used as well by outsiders needing to understand how Tartines works.

 The present document is still experimental and very much a work in progress, something that *may* be named a “beta” in the software industry.
 It is very likely to change in the next few weeks.
 Version updates have not started either, because the document has not been [approved](#votes).

-The [Council] *may* decide at any time to [vote](#votes) the [edition](#updates) of this document.
+The [Council] *may* decide at any time to [vote](#votes) the [edition](#updates) of this document, updating its [version number](#version) as required.

-## Updates

-The present code *may* be modified by the Council in the future.

-Any major modifications *must* happen after a vote of the Council.
-Any modification that affects the existing rules of Tartines or adds or removes one or more rules *must* be considered a major modification.
-Any modification that is not considered [trivial](#trivial-editions) *must* be considered a major modification.

-## Trivial editions

-The following kinds of modifications are considered trivial and *may* be made by the Council without vote:

-  - stylesheet edition;
-  - grammatical corrections;
-  - translation corrections;
-  - adding missing anchors;
-  - adding external references.

 ## Version